 The pancreas is a glandular organ located in the posterior aspect of the abdomen.
 It lies between the liver and the spleen, and just below and behind the stomach.
 The pancreas produces digestive enzymes (exocrine function), which are emptied into the small bowel, as well as the hormone insulin (endocrine function), which enters the blood stream.

-The treatment of pancreatic cancer may consist of surgery, chemotherapy, and radiation therapy, and is likely to involve several different types of physicians.
+The treatment of pancreatic cancer may consist of surgery, precision cancer medicines, chemotherapy, and radiation therapy, and is likely to involve several different types of physicians.
 These physicians may include a gastroenterologist, a surgeon, a medical oncologist, a radiation oncologist, or other specialists.
-Care must be carefully coordinated between the various treating physicians involved in management of cancer of the pancreas.
+Care must be carefully coordinated between the various treating physicians.